malramsay64/phd-thesis/03_Dynamics/introduction.md

-The Stokes-Einstein-Debye models are suitable for describing the dynamic properties of most liquids, however, there are instances, particularly in supercooled liquids, where the Stokes-Einstein-Debye relations are insufficient for describing the dynamics which are observed.
+The Stokes-Einstein-Debye models are suitable for describing the dynamic properties of most liquids, however, there are instances in supercooled liquids, where the Stokes-Einstein-Debye relations are insufficient for describing the dynamics which are observed.
 The breakdown in dynamics is primarily